leibnitz27/cfr/README.md

 renameillegalidents true
 ```

-See [Expected data structure](#expected-data-structure) below for for to name the file and where to place it.
+See [Expected data structure](#expected-data-structure) below for how to name the file and where to place it.

 ### Expected data structure

 #### Class files

-For class files the expected data and custom configuration is in the same respective location under `test-data-expected-output`, with the files names being based on the class file name.
+For class files the expected data and custom configuration is in the same respective location under `test-data-expected-output`, with the file names being based on the class file name.

 For example, for the class file `test-data/classes/subdir/MyClass.class` the following files can be used: